-- The Defense Announcement Deadline for Spring 2018 is February 2nd, by 4:30pm
+- The Defense Announcement Deadline for Summer 2018 is June 8th by 4:30pm.

 Within the first four weeks of the defense semester, students must schedule the day, time, and location of their defense and get it approved by the full faculty committee.
 All committee members are expected to be present at the defense.
 Students with creative projects that require special space reservations, technical considerations, or coordination of performers may want to consider turning in the Defense Announcement early for logistical reasons.

 Once the defense is scheduled, complete the Defense Announcement and turn it in to the Honors Program office (HSF2003) by no later than 4:30pm the day of the posted deadline.
 For this semester, the deadline has been extended two weeks due to the impacts of weather-related university closures, to October 6th.

 There are two options for an Honors in the Major Thesis project, the Research Thesis and the Creative Project.
 Both require some written paper, and should have a title page and signature page in the traditional format for an honors thesis.
 You can download a template title and signature page here.

 Traditionally the defense is an oral presentation by the student to their faculty committee.
 It can take place in a classroom or conference room, or in cases of creative projects, in theaters, art galleries, or other performance venues.
 It is the student's responsibility to ensure the location is reserved and available during the time of the defense.

 All members of the faculty committee must be present at the time of defense, although with modern technological advances one faculty member may be able to participate remotely.
 The student will make an oral presentation of 15-20 minutes, followed by a question-and-answer session of 30-40 minutes.